liftedkilt/betterthan.gold/content/articles/whatbitcoin.md

 Since there is no better way to find this nonce than blind trial and error, it Bitcoin miners work very hard to find this number.

-The number of zeros they are looking for is determined automatically by the bitcoin protocol, and is self-adjusting such that blocks are "solved" every 10 minutes, on average.
+The number of zeros they are looking for is determined automatically by the Bitcoin protocol, and is self-adjusting such that blocks are "solved" every 10 minutes, on average.

 ### How does the nonce solve the Byzantine Generals problem?

-The bitcoin protocol specifies that the longest chain of blocks represents the true state of the network.
+The Bitcoin protocol specifies that the longest chain of blocks represents the true state of the network.

 Because of the tremendous tremendous amount of computational power required to solve the solution, it's not possible for someone to alter the state of a transaction once it has a few blocks mined on top of it.